rpartha/rpartha.github.io/writings/getting-started-with-harp.md

 This file contains the body for our home page and is brought in as a result of the ```!= yield``` from our layout file.
 Taking a look at the example below, we loop through the list of articles we are about to write in ```/heading``` and display the date and title of each.
 Since this our home page, we limit the number of posts shown using a counter and conditional logic.
 Jade includes conditional logic as part of its syntax, however, all other JavaScript logic must be preceded by a dash (-) and a space.
+You can then link to another page that displays all your posts; just make sure to remove the conditional logic on that page.

 ```jade
 // ...